- Bitcoin price has formed a risky chart pattern on the daily timeframe chart.

 Potential US Attack on Iran

 Iran, on the other hand, has warned the US administration that any attack will have substantial consequences.
-It will shut the Strait of Hormuz and attack US bases in the region.
+It promises to shut the Strait of Hormuz and attack US bases in the region.
 Such a move will lead to higher volatility and crude oil prices.
 Indeed, Brent and West Texas Intermediate (WTI) continued rising.

 A new war in the Middle East will negatively impact Bitcoin because its role as a safe haven has been invalidated.